railsuser2014/openobject-doc-book-en/3/3_8/managing_accounts.rst

 * supplier credit notes.

-.. tip::  Reminders from accounting entries
+.. tip::  Reminders from Accounting Entries

 	Companies that do not have computerized records tend to keep track of payments from invoices and paperwork and not from a formal partner account.

 	It is better to create reminder letters from a partner's account receivable than from unpaid bills, however.
-	By using the Open ERP system you can easily take account of all advances, unreconciled payments, credit notes and credit payments.
+	By using the OpenERP system, you can easily take account of all advances, unreconciled payments, credit notes and credit payments.

 	So it is better to send a letter based on the accounting entries of invoices and unreconciled